silverbluemx/SE_SoftLandingManager/README.md

 A script to automatically manage your thrusters to land safely on planets while optimizing your fuel and energy use.

 The new version uses an acceleration model of the ship, with a planet gravity and atmosphere model (as used by the game, not real-life !), to simulate a liftoff from the surface at max thrust, and plays that in reverse during landing.
 Some final tweaking may be needed but it works quite well at the moment and is better able to capture how ion and atmo thrusters capability evolve as the atmosphere density changes.
+This heavily relies on the planet gravity extending away to a long distance from the surface and following an inverse square law, which is not what the game natively does, hence why the mod Real Orbit is required (and a speed mod to make things even more interesting).

 ## Designed for use with:
 - inverse square law gravity mods such as Real Orbits